This post contains affiliate links.

 Disposing Of Dog Poop The Zero-Waste Way (No Bags)

 Can You Flush Dog Poop Down The Toilet?

 Before using this option, please check to see if your local municipality accepts this option.
 Dog waste is not the same as human waste due to pathogens and bacteria within it.

 So it is only safe to flush dog poop directly down the toilet after you have checked that your water treatment works can process it.
 If they cannot, then the municipality will advise you of your options.

 However, if you are allowed to do this, the most effective way is to use a pooper scooper.
 Simply pick it up with the scooper and no bag, drop it into the toilet, and flush it away.

-The second option is to bring the poop home in a bag and then empty the contents into the toilet and flush.
-The bag can go into the waste for landfills.
+The second option is to bring the poop home in a bag and then empty the contents into the toilet and flush it.
+The bag can go into the waste landfills.
 However, the good news is that it will now create significantly less methane.